tylottr/tf-az-kubernetes/README.md

 * [helm](https://helm.sh/)

 In Azure, you also need:
-> TODO: Re-assess these requirements.
-* A user account or service policy with Contributor level access to the target subscription and the Application Administrator and Group Administrator AAD roles
+* A user account or service policy with Contributor level access to the target subscription and the Group Administrator AAD role
 * If using AAD RBAC Integration, you also require a Client and Server component.
 See [here](https://docs.microsoft.com/en-us/azure/aks/azure-ad-integration-cli) for the steps
     * For viewing live data, also consult [this](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/container-insights-livedata-setup) page